IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 The attribute fields have the following values: object type One of two values:
-· DIR for HLQ or job directories.
+Â· DIR for HLQ or job directories.
-· FILE for sysout files.
+Â· FILE for sysout files.
 object linkcount Although data sets do not have link counts, z/OS UNIX objects do.
 The utility file system keeps the link count of directories equal to the number of subdirectories.
 For SYSOUT files the link count is always 1.
 Every z/OS UNIX directory has special entries for . (dot) and .. (dot dot) entries.
 Job directories have a link count of 2 because the dot and dot dot entries are inserted into the utility file system directory that represents the job. dir name count The number of objects in the directory, including the special dot and dot dot entries for directories.
 For SYSOUT files, the number is the value na. data set name type The type of data set that this DSFS object represents (HLQ DIR, JOB DIR, or SYSOUT FILE).